hardikrangucha/system-monitor-dashboard/README.md

 ### 🏅 Certificate

 I built this entire project in **one day**, starting from Python basics to advanced DevOps tasks.
-I also earned a certificate for completing the tutorial — [View Certificate Here](#) *(replace with actual link)*.
+I also earned a certificate for completing the tutorial

 ---

 ### 🙏 Credits

-Thanks to @LondheShubham153 for the amazing youtube video on DevOps for python and original tutorial that helped me learn and build this dashboard from scratch.
+Thanks to @LondheShubham153(https://github.com/LondheShubham153) for the amazing youtube video on DevOps for python and original tutorial that helped me learn and build this dashboard from scratch.

 ---